 All graphics submitted to the Journal of Hepatology should be sent at their actual size, which is 100% of their print dimension and in portrait orientation.

-Figures should be supplied in the following preferred file formats: PDF (*.pdf), PowerPoint (*.ppt), Adobe Illustrator (*.ai, *.eps), Photoshop (*.psd) files in grayscales or in RGB colour mode.
-It is highly recommended that figures not be sent in JPG (*.jpg) format.
+Figures should be supplied in the following preferred file formats: PDF (*.pdf), PowerPoint (*.ppt), Adobe Illustrator (*.ai, *.eps), Photoshop (*.psd) files in grayscales or in RGB color mode.
+Figures should be sent in an editable format, and not compressed into a .ppt or .pdf file.
+Figures should not be sent in JPG (*.jpg) format.

 - 600 dpi for black and white figures